rollerd/kubectl_localimage_plugin/README.md

 localimage takes three arguments:

-- local image name:tag (myimage:1.0.0)
+- local image name:tag (eg myimage:1.0.0)

 - name of pod that will be running the image in the cluster (eg mypod)